zhaobaoping/test/BUMO_ATP_Standard.rst

 .. note::

- The value of **key** must be composed of the prefix **asset_property_** and token code,you can refer to the code parameters when issuing tokens.
+ The value of **key** must be composed of the prefix **asset_property_** and token code, you can refer to the code parameters when issuing tokens.
  You can check the result  by querying the specified metadata after you have set the values.

 Issuing Tokens
 ^^^^^^^^^^^^^^

-Issuing tokens is to issue an amount of digital tokens,and the balance of the account will go up by the same amount of tokens.
+Issuing tokens is to issue an amount of digital tokens, and the balance of the account will go up by the same amount of tokens.
-When issuing tokens,the user set the parameters **amount(amount of tokens to be issued)** and **code(token code)** by initiating an transaction of ``Issuing Assets`` type.
+When issuing tokens, the user set the parameters **amount(amount of tokens to be issued)** and **code(token code)** by initiating an transaction of ``Issuing Assets`` type.
 The following is an example of issuing 10000 DT tokens with decimals of 8.